kareldecoster/uart_testing/README.md

 # uart_testing
 Test code to run on the beaglebone to communicate uart with the roomba 620.
 Use '# echo ADAFRUIT-UART1 > /sys/devices/bone_capemgr.9/slots' before using this code to load the uart1 cape.
-We will use the uart1 interface.     bef
+We will use the uart1 interface.
+Compilation can be done with '$ gcc FILENAME -o test'.
+Change FILENAME by the test you would like to compile.